The Nonviolent Personality

 Where to get it

-I still have a few printed copies left, and you also can download the pdf for free (or this low bandwidth version [pdf, 287KB])
+I still have a few printed copies left, and you also can download the pdf (or this low bandwidth version [pdf, 287KB]) or download the ePub version for easier screen reading.

 Elsewhere